 As you learned above, eccentric muscle actions lead to increased strength, while concentric actions lead to more power.
 Lastly, isometric actions lead to increased balance.

-Improved strength, power, and balance is the formula for a well-built, well-functioning athlete, with a decreased risk of injury — which is why you should include all three in your training.
+Improved strength, power, and balance is the formula for a well-built, well-functioning athlete, with a decreased risk of injury — which is why you should have all three in a good training program.
 However, there is value in breaking up these three phases, and focusing on just one contraction.

 The Benefits of Focusing on Concentric Training